Blackford County, Indiana: Government

 The county government is a constitutional body granted specific powers by the Constitution of Indiana and the Indiana Code.
 The county council is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are elected from county districts.
 The council members serve four-year terms and are responsible for setting salaries, the annual budget and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes and service taxes.
 In 2010, the county budgeted approximately $3.95 million for the district's schools and $3.18 million for other county operations and services, for a total annual budget of approximately $7.1 million.

 The executive body of the county is a board of commissioners.
 They are elected county-wide, in staggered four–year terms.
 One commissioner serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue and managing day-to-day functions of the county government.

 The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor and circuit court clerk.
 Each serves a four–year term and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and be residents of the county.

 Each township has a trustee who administers rural fire protection and ambulance service, provides poor relief and manages cemetery care, among other duties.
 The trustee is assisted in these duties by a three-member township board.
 The trustees and board members are elected to four-year terms.

-Based on 2000 census results, Blackford County is part of Indiana's 6th congressional district, Indiana Senate district 19 and Indiana House of Representatives district 31.